bsnux/vim-fedora/README.md

 some plugins requires additional binaries, so Fedora and `dnf` are installing those binaries for us.

+Tested on the following Vim versions:

+* 8.1.55
+* 8.0

 ## Installation

 Clone this repo. to your favorite location: